Gradle Enterprise’s remote cache makes all your builds go faster - for developers and for CI.

 Using the text editor of your choice, modify the build scan configuration in

-build.gradle to point to your Gradle Enterprise server instance:
+settings.gradle to point to your Gradle Enterprise server instance:

-You will also need to modify
+You will also need to modify the remote Build Cache configuration in the

 At this point, the build is fully configured and ready to run.
 We will run this build with a